Environment | Value natural resources

 Reducing single-use plastics

-In transportation, Bridgestone Corporation is working to reduce the amount of packaging for exported tires.
-It currently uses packaging for exported tires to ensure quality during storage and to prevent damage during transportation.
+In transportation, Bridgestone is working to reduce the amount of packaging for exported tires.
+It currently uses packaging for some exported tires to ensure quality during storage and to prevent damage during transportation.
 It is researching more environmentally responsible methods, potentially eliminating or simplifying packaging, or using packaging made of recyclable materials.

-The Group is also promoting a variety of initiatives at each of its global sites.
-For example, the Kings Mountain Plant (U.S.) has eliminated plastic cups and the Burgos Plant (Spain) distributes a reusable bottle to each employee to reduce the use of single-use plastics.
+Bridgestone is also promoting a variety of initiatives at each of its global sites.
+For example, the Kings Mountain Plant (U.S.) has eliminated plastic cups, and the Burgos Plant (Spain) distributes a reusable bottle to each employee to reduce the use of single-use plastics.
 At the Rayong Plant (Thailand, steel cord manufacturing), straws and plastic bags are no longer provided in the cafeteria and pantry, and food containers have been replaced with biodegradable containers.
 At the Żarów Plant (Poland), PET bottles containing mineral water for employees were replaced by reusable metal water bottles, resulting in a reduction in plastic waste in this area.

 Event at the Bari Plant